openstax/rescue_from/README.md

   #     # RescueFrom.configuration private method available to you
   #
   #   respond_to do |f|
-  #     f.xml { render text: "I respond strangely to the XML format!",
+  #     f.xml { render plain: "I respond strangely to the XML format!",
   #                    status: exception_proxy.status }
   #   end
   # end